faizmuiz/faizmuiz/README.md

 # 👋 Hi there, I'm Faiz!

-I'm a backend developer and tech enthusiast from Indonesia 🇮🇩
+I'm a backend developer and tech enthusiast
-Currently learning more about scalable systems, clean architecture, and QA workflows.
+Currently learning more about backend!

 ---